phac-nml/irida-uploader/docs/developers/api.md

 **arguments:**

-sample_name -- the sample id to get from irida, relative to a project project_id -- the id of the project the sample is on
+sample_name -- the sample name identifier to get from irida, relative to a project project_id -- the id of the project the sample is on

 **returns:**